cemdenizsel/academy-learning-service/README.md

 5. From Tenderly, fund your agents and Safe with some xDAI and OLAS (`0xcE11e14225575945b8E6Dc0D4F2dD4C570f79d9f`).

+6. Deploy the PropertyRegistry contract in `packages/valory/contracts/property_registry/PropertyRegistry.sol` on Gnosis.

 6. Make a copy of the env file:

     ```